In June, “Painters on Painting” featured Suzanne’s homage to Maria Sibylla Merian: https://paintersonpaintings.com/suzanne-stryk-maria-sibylla-merian/

 “Aquaterra: A Celebration of Earth Day,” 2-Person show, Capitol One Bank, Richmond, VA March 28 — June 4

 The September-October Kenyon Review features Suzanne’s images (cover and portfolio) in “The Poetics of Science” issue.
 Visit: http://www.kenyonreview.org/conversation/suzanne-stryk/ to read Suzanne’s conversation with KR editor Sergei Lobanov-Rostovsky.

 Suzanne’s series “Notes on the State of Virginia” continues to tour the state.
 It runs from April 1 through December 31 at the Museum of the Shenandoah Valley in Winchester, Virginia.
-The following video accompanies the exhibit, describing the full project for visitors:

 In January “Notes on the State of Virginia” was reviewed in the Washington Post and featured in the Northern Virginia arts magazine élan. http://www.suzannestryk.com/publications/reviews/

 Suzanne’s art was featured in the January issue of Escape into Life, an international website of art and culture.http://www.escapeintolife.com/artist-watch/suzanne-stryk/